 Contamination of wear metals is very commonplace for hydraulic oils, and depending on where they are used, can be contaminated from a range of other components, including bearings, servo valve plating pumps, pistons, cylinder liners, rods, spools, elastomeric seals, motor pistons or oil coolers.

 As with any other oil in the automotive industry, hydraulic oils are prone to oxidation.
-Other methods to test the quality, state of oxidation and long-term usability of a hydraulic oil include inductively coupled plasma (ICP), Fourier-transform infrared spectroscopy (FTIR), particle number and distribution, ferrographic analysis, proton-induced X-ray emission (PIXE), thermogravimetric analysis (TGA) and water content analysis.
+Other methods to test the quality, state of oxidation, and long-term usability of a hydraulic oil include inductively coupled plasma (ICP), Fourier-transform infrared spectroscopy (FTIR), particle number and distribution, ferrographic analysis, proton-induced X-ray emission (PIXE), thermogravimetric analysis (TGA) and water content analysis.

-The oils within a gear box, or gear system, are used to lubricate the gears under many stresses.
+The oils within a gearbox, or gear system, are used to lubricate the gears under many stresses.
 If automobiles are used regularly, the wear on the gearbox and the oils can cause the system to become inefficient and can lead to sticking and breaking of the gears.

 The constant stress and movements of gear systems, and the oils used, can lead to a variety of long-term problems if not carefully monitored and maintained.
-Alongside general wear and tear of the gears themselves from prolonged mechanical work, contamination from dust, dirt and water in the gear oil is a common problem.
+Alongside general wear and tear of the gears themselves from prolonged mechanical work, contamination from dust, dirt, and water in the gear oil is a common problem.
 Other contamination problems, such as from wear metals, are also common due to the contact that the oil has with the moving mechanical components.
 Oxidation of the oil is also a potential issue.

 Grease is used throughout an automobile and the automotive industry in general.
-There are also many different types of grease used depending on the component and temperature environment, with some of the most common being chassis grease, high-temperature wheel bearing grease, electronic grease and white grease.
+There are also many different types of grease used depending on the component and temperature environment, with some of the most common being chassis grease, high-temperature wheel bearing grease, electronic grease, and white grease.

-Each type of grease has its own properties and applications, with chassis grease (the most common type of grease used) being commonly used on the suspension and steering joints of an automotive vehicle; high temperature wheel bearing grease is used in high temperature frictional environments such as the disc brakes and wheel bearings; electronic grease is used on the electronic connections where heat cannot build up for safety purposes; and white grease is waterproof and is thus used on metal-metal contacts where water penetration is likely/a problem.
+Each type of grease has its own properties and applications, with chassis grease (the most common type of grease used) being commonly used on the suspension and steering joints of an automotive vehicle; high-temperature wheel bearing grease is used in high-temperature frictional environments such as the disc brakes and wheel bearings; electronic grease is used on the electronic connections where heat cannot build up for safety purposes, and white grease is waterproof and is thus used on metal-metal contacts where water penetration is likely/a problem.

-Grease is a messy and sticky substance and is thus privy to various issues, namely over-greasing, contamination and the mixing up of different greases.
+Grease is a messy and sticky substance and is thus privy to various issues, namely over-greasing, contamination, and the mixing up of different greases.
 In addition, a lack of knowledge from the user/applier and the common use of people using ‘all-purpose’ grease are other common problems.
 In the automotive industry, each grease has a different function for a given component/application and specific grease should always be used to maintain integrity and efficiency.

 Grease can be analyzed in many ways, depending on the property being investigated.
 Common tests for analyzing the consistency of the grease include the cone penetration test and thermogravimetric analysis (TGA), whereas the investigation into the levels of antioxidants and additives in the grease are usually identified using differential scanning calorimetry (DSC).
 DSC can also be used to measure the remaining useful life of a grease.
-The viscosity of a grease is measured by either using a rheomoter or by undertaking kinematic viscosity tests and the contamination of a grease is measured using either Fourier-transform infrared spectroscopy (FTIR), ferrographic analysis or elemental analysis.
+The viscosity of grease is measured by either using a rheometer or by undertaking kinematic viscosity tests and the contamination of grease is measured using either Fourier-transform infrared spectroscopy (FTIR), ferrographic analysis, or elemental analysis.